caas-team/py-kube-downscaler/README.md

 1. Downtime Hours: Kube Downscaler will add to each targeted DaemonSet a Node Selector that cannot be satisfied `kube-downscaler-non-existent=true`
 2. Uptime Hours: Kube Downscaler will remove the `kube-downscaler-non-existent=true` Node Selector from each targeted DaemonSet

+### Scaling ScaledObjects

+The ability to downscale ScaledObjects is very useful for workloads that use Keda to support a wider range of horizontal scaling metrics compared to the native Horizontal Pod Autoscaler (HPA).
+Keda provides a built-in way to disable ScaledObjects when they are not needed.
+This can be achieved by using the annotation `"autoscaling.keda.sh/paused-replicas"`.

+The KubeDownscaler algorithm will apply the annotation `"autoscaling.keda.sh/paused-replicas" ` during downtime periods, setting its value to what the user specifies through an environment variable or the annotation `"downscaler/downtime-replicas"`.
+During uptime, KubeDownscaler will remove the `"autoscaling.keda.sh/paused-replicas"` annotation, allowing the ScaledObject to operate as originally configured.

+**Important**: KubeDownscaler has an automatic mechanism that detects if the `"autoscaling.keda.sh/paused-replicas" ` annotation is already present on the ScaledObject.
+If that is the case, KubeDownscaler will overwrite it with the target value specified for downtime and, during uptime, will restore the original value.

+**Important**: During downscaling, KubeDownscaler will set the annotation `"downscaler/original-replicas"` to the value 2147483648, which is one unit higher than GoLang’s maximum integer value (2147483647).
+This value acts as a placeholder to indicate that the ScaledObject was active during uptime, as ScaledObjects themselves don’t inherently track replica counts.

 ### Matching Labels Argument

 Labels, in Kubernetes, are key-value pairs that can be used to identify and group resources.